WhiteaglePT/node-anviz/README.md

 # node-anviz
 NPM package to communicate with Anviz devices.

-## :warning: Work in progress :warning:

-This is a work in progress, but it's already functional.
+The protocol is not completely implemented, but it's usable.
-I managed to find the random document online and I'm currently implementing the TC_B Communications Protocol (2.1) (See dev/tcb_communications_protocol2.1.pdf).
+The aim of this project is to implement the TC_B Communication Protocol (V2.15) provided by anviz via e-mail on April 2019 (See dev/tcb_communications_protocol2.5.pdf).

+### Want to contribute?
+Great!
+I'm accepting PR's if anyone wants to jump in.

 ### Usage